Table of content

 The date your mortgage will end is confirmed in your most recent mortgage correspondence or mortgage Offer Document you have received.

 For interest-only mortgages your monthly payment will be the amount required to cover the interest that has accrued for the past month on the capital balance of your mortgage.
-This amount will remain constant until there is a change to your loan, for example, change in rate, or payment date.
+This amount will remain constant until there is a change to your mortgage, for example, change in rate or payment date.

-Any overpayment will be refunded to the originating account and this should be within 7 working days.
+This will be refunded to the originating account.
+The refund should be made within 7 working days.

 Think carefully before securing other debts against your home.